wcbridge/TriLife/README.md

 # TriLife
-TriLife is a time budgetting application, much like a budgeting appplication, that is based on Maslow's Hierarchy of Needs for Human Development.
+TriLife is a time budgeting application, much like a budgeting appplication, that is based on Maslow's Hierarchy of Needs for Human Development.
 Users are able to input their free time for a week and the application will stratify the hours into percentages using Maslow's pyramid as a loose outline.

 A calendar is available for users to  to block off days and time for whatever activity or goal they want to devote some time into accomplishing.